NoromTin/Blender3D_particle_system_perfomance_test/README.md

 I did some Blender modification for my scientific calculation.
 Main modified part is particle system.
-(logging, some precalculations, FLOAT --> DOUBLE, simplifiing structures, cleaning, disable heavy functions I don't need, fixes, etc..)
+(logging, some precalculations, FLOAT --> DOUBLE, simplifying structures, cleaning, disable heavy functions that I don't need, fixes, etc..)
 My calculations are very CPU-hungry, and this is not one-time project.
-So I started developing my home supercomputer (Beowolf cluster).
+So I started developing my home computing stack.
 And you know it is an economic problem.
 Part of Blender code, that i made and i interest for, don't contain most of the modern CPU instructions.
 So common benchmarks do not fit this goal.
-So i wrote this one!)
+And i wrote this one.
-I think it turned out to be a good universal tool)
+I think it turned out to be a good universal tool